Close Menu

 1. Dental bonding is inexpensive and easy

 The procedure of dental bonding is not a complex one.
 Thus, it can be done easily and within less time.
 Moreover, it is also not expensive.
-Dental bonding is much more affordable than treatments like dentures and dental implants
+Dental bonding is much more affordable than treatments like dentures and dental implants.

 1. Dental bonding makes it easy to take care of the tooth